GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-privacy/index.md

 ## Set a privacy policy {: #set-privacy-policy }

-Add a link to the privacy policy for all your extensions.
+Add a link to the privacy policy for your extension.
 The policy should include how data is collected, used, and disclosed.
-See the [User Data FAQ][user-data] for more details.
+See the [User Data FAQ][user-data] for details.

 {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/BB2ziYwins4YpyJ7aETj.png", alt="Screenshot of the privacy policy box", width="674", height="178" %}